KyrylMikheiev/KyrylMikheiev/README.md

 <h1 align="center">Hi 👋, I'm Kyryl Mikheiev</h1>
 <h3 align="center">A fullstack developer from Ukraine</h3>
 <br>
 <p>I have a lot of experience in web development.
 However, as we know, npm gets updated every single day.
 In order to get, how things work under the hood, i play around with some low-level languages.
 Nevertheless, i like using JavaScript for its simplicity.
-If i want to create an app for personal usage, i would choose JavaScript and have some fun as well.</p>
+If i want to create an app for personal usage, i would choose JavaScript and have some fun as well :)</p>

-- 🌱 I’m currently learning **C (SDL3)**
+- 🌱 I’m currently learning **Python**
-- 🍴 I plan to create a **goal tracker app** using **React**
+- 🍴 I plan to learn a **C** using **SDL3** building some game
-- 🔭 I’m currently working on **Chess game in C**
+- 🔭 I’m currently working on **Chess game on Python**
 - 📫 How to reach me **kyrylmikheiev20.11@gmail.com**

 <br>